 Major behaviours result in an immediate referral to Administration because of their seriousness.
 When major problem behaviour occurs, staff members calmly state the major problem behaviour and remind the student of expected school behaviour.
-The staff member then fills out the office referral form and if necessary the student is escorted to Administration.
+The staff member then refers the behaviour to administration to investigate and resolve.